 It should be noted that experiments and tests based on nonsense words (nonexistent words) may not provide actionable insights into Google’s algorithm.

-That’s a big caveat about these kinds of experiments, which in my opinion tend to make them unsuitable for making assumptions about Google’s algorithm.
+That’s a caveat about these kinds of experiments that use nonsense words, which it is understood may make them unsuitable for making assumptions about Google’s algorithm.

 The Research Experiment